 After leaving the violent hate movement he helped create during his youth, he began the painstaking process of rebuilding his life.
-Christian earned a degree with honors in international relations and international business from DePaul University, began his own global media and counter-extremism consulting firm, and was appointed a member of both the Chicago Grammy Rock Music Committee and the Chicago International Movies and Music Festival.
+Christian earned a degree with honors in international relations and international business from DePaul University, began his own digital media and counter-extremism consulting firm, and was appointed a member of both the Chicago Grammy Rock Music Committee and a board member for the Chicago International Movies and Music Festival.

 In 2010 and 2011, he was nominated for three regional Emmy Awards for his role as executive producer of JBTV, one of America's longest-running, nationally-broadcast music television programs.
 In 2016, he won an Emmy Award for his role in directing and producing an anti-hate advertising campaign called "There is life after hate," aimed at helping youth disengage from white-supremacist groups.
 He has worked as an adjunct professor at the college level, and contributed to Google Chairman, Eric Schmidt, and Director of Jigsaw, Jared Cohen's, New York Times bestseller, The New Digital Age.

 In 2009, he cofounded Life After Hate, a non-profit organization dedicated to helping communities and organizations implement long-term solutions that counter racism and violent extremism.
-Christian is currently working to help build the world's first global network of extremism preventionists, who are helping people disengage from hate movements and other violent ideologies around the globe.
+Christian is currently leading the Free Radicals Project, a global network of extremism preventionists, who are helping people disengage from hate movements and other violent ideologies around the world.

 His involvement in, and eventual exit from, the early American white-supremacist skinhead movement is chronicled in Christian's memoir WHITE AMERICAN YOUTH: My Descent into America's Most Violent Hate Movement—and How I Got Out (Hachette Books, 2018).
 The book is used in courses at Yale University, Texas Woman's University, Northern Illinois University, and the New York Institute of Technology, among others.

-Christian is a frequent commentator and focus of national and international media platforms such as MSNBC, CNN, 60 Minutes, CBS Evening News, CBC, Vice, Washington Post, NY Times, Vox, Rolling Stone Magazine, GQ, Time Magazine, BBC, NPR, Glenn Beck, PBS, DemocracyNow!, CSPAN, and others.
-He has also appeared as a guest on shows by Sarah Silverman, Adam Carolla, Mitch Albom, and many more.
+Christian is a frequent commentator and focus of national and international media platforms such as MSNBC, CNN, 60 Minutes, CBS Evening News, CBS Face the Nation, CBC, Vice, Washington Post, NY Times, Vox, Rolling Stone Magazine, GQ, Time Magazine, BBC, NPR, Glenn Beck, PBS, DemocracyNow!, CSPAN, and others.
+He has also appeared as a guest on shows by Sarah Silverman, Samantha Bee, Adam Carolla, Mitch Albom, and many more.

 An explorer by nature, Christian loves to learn new things and thrives on challenging himself with "positive disruptive thinking."
 He values kindness, selflessness, sincerity, and respect for all people.
 Christian believes that small ideas can compound to change the world, and wherever we are we should all "#MakeGoodHappen."